rust-lang/rustc-perf/collector/README.md

 ## The benchmarks

-The individual compile time benchmarks are described in the `README` file in the `collector/compile-benchmarks` directory.
+Compile time benchmarks are described in the `README` file in the `collector/compile-benchmarks` directory.

+Runtime benchmarks are described in the `README` file in the `collector/runtime-benchmarks` directory.

 ## How to build